moyano83/High-Performance-Spark/README.md

 on DataFrames, you must convert them to an RDD first.

 #### Property Checking with ScalaCheck
-ScalaCheck is a property-based testing library for Scala similar to Haskell’s Quick‐ Check.
+ScalaCheck is a property-based testing library for Scala similar to Haskell’s QuickCheck.
 Property-based testing allows you to specify invariants about your code (for example, all of the outputs should have the substring “panda”) and lets the testing library generate different types of test input for you. _sscheck_ and _spark-testing-base_, implement generators for Spark.